MEng Civil Engineering

 - Group Civil and Environmental Engineering Project

-- Advanced Soil Mechanics
+- Advanced Soil Mechanics and Foundation Design

 - Non-linear Structural Analysis